-However, not much work has been done to investigate whether there exists a synergy between modified normalization methods (such as class-specific QN) and BECAs.

-Using ageing datasets for exploring batch effects
+Using ageing datasets for exploring synergies between normalization and Batch Effect Correction Algorithms (BECAs)

 Ageing and longevity are of increasing concern in many parts of the world, especially in developed countries where populations are becoming progressively more aged.
 By 2030, it is projected that 34 countries will be classified as ‘super-aged’, with more than 20% of the population being over 65 years old [11].
 Such a phenomenon may over-burden healthcare systems and decrease economic growth.
 Thus, there is a pressing need for biotechnological research to devise novel drugs and healthcare products for healthier ageing.
 Age is also a major risk factor influencing the development of many illnesses, such as Alzheimer’s disease.
 These concerns culminate in the need to gain novel insights into the ageing process and identify potentially crucial genes and biomarkers.